Topkatto/Entity/README.md

-# C+, Entity Wrapper (`Entity.hpp`)
+# Entity (`Entity.hpp`)

-A Modern C++, header-only library for creating states/managing variables more easier/expanded.
+A C++ 17 header-only library for creating states/managing variables more easier/expanded.
 This wrapper allows you to treat complex, state-managed objects with the same syntactic ease as a primitive type like `int` or `float`.

 ## About The Project